deathstar/QServ2020/readme.md

 - Configure general attributes in config/server-init.cfg
 - Add authkeys in config/users.cfg
-- Type "chmod 777 config/flagruns.cfg" from the command line to give QServ permission to store flagruns. (recommended)
+- Type "chmod -R 777 config" from the command line to give QServ permission to access the configuration files
 - Create a "packages/base" folder set in the QServ root directory.
 Then, type "chmod -R 777 packages" from the command line to give QServ permission to store maps. (optional)

 TROUBLESHOOTING